nathan-a-king/website/content/posts/the-mispricing-of-understanding.md

 So what happens when Return on Cognition becomes visible—when learning velocity is tracked, verified, and rewarded?
 The cognitive arbitrage ends for most and concentrates for a few.
 Markets will finally know how to price comprehension, and in doing so will destroy its egalitarian phase.
 The very act of measuring RoC turns learning into capital, and capital into hierarchy.

 Generative AI began as a subsidy for intelligence; it may end as a marketplace for understanding.
-The question that follows is no longer “What can this technology do?” but “Who gets to keep up?”
+The question that follows is no longer "What can this technology do?" but "Who gets to keep up?"

 If the twentieth century was defined by access to energy and the twenty-first by access to data, the next will be defined by access to adaptation—the right to learn at the speed of the machine.
 Every policy, every institution, every life will orbit that new gravity well.